 *For course descriptions of the following courses, please refer to the Undergraduate Course Listing

 Service learning means working in the community in a variety of settings in Manhattan, Queens, the Bronx, and Brooklyn.
-Placements and internships that are connected to psychology can be found through the Dorothy Day Center.
+Placements and internships that are connected to psychology can be found through the Center for Community Engaged Learning.
 Students may receive one credit for integrating their service with an appropriate psychology course.

 In addition service learning is integrated into these internship courses: